Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

      Web3Signer also allows you to [bulk load Ethereum 2.0 signing keys] stored in Azure Key Vault.

 Start the client, for example [Teku] by specifying the Web3Signer details.

+!!! important

+    If Teku connects to a network other than `mainnet`, then the [`--network`](../../Reference/CLI/CLI-Subcommands.md#network) option must be specified, and it must match the network used by the Teku client.

 <!-- Links -->
 [Signing key configuration files]: ../Use-Signing-Keys.md